papayankey/spring-boot-taskman/README.md

 ## Taskman

-An app to manage daily taskEntityEntities and increase productivity!
+An app to manage daily tasks and increase productivity!

-wip
+WIP